The scale invariant scotogenic model: CDF-II $W$-boson mass and the 95 GeV excesses: measurements 95 GeV excesses

 The mass of the $W$-boson can be calculated as a function of the oblique parameters $\Delta S$, $\Delta T$, and $\Delta U$, and is given by:

-where $c_W = \cos\theta_W$ and $s_W = \sin\theta_W$, with $\theta_W$ being the weak mixing angle.
+where $c_{W}=\cos\theta_{W}$ and $s_{W}=\sin\theta_{W}$, with $\theta_{W}$ being the weak mixing angle.
 The oblique parameters in SI-SCM model are given by ~\cite{Grimus:2008nb}

-where the one-loop functions $G, F$ and $\hat{G}$ can be found in~\cite{Grimus:2008nb}.\footnote{Note: Subsequent to the CDF-II results, several research groups have adjusted their fits for the oblique parameters $\Delta S$, $\Delta T$, and $\Delta U$ in the context of electroweak precision measurements~\cite{CentellesChulia:2022vpz, Flacher:2008zq, Asadi:2022xiy}, examining their potential effects on BSM physics.} The oblique parameter $\varDelta T$ quantifies the contribution of new physics at low energies and $\varDelta S$ at different energy scales.
+where the one-loop functions $G,\,F$ and $\hat{G}$ can be found in~\cite{Grimus:2008nb}.\footnote{Note: Subsequent to the CDF-II results, several research groups have adjusted their fits for the oblique parameters $\Delta S$, $\Delta T$, and $\Delta U$ in the context of electroweak precision measurements~\cite{CentellesChulia:2022vpz,Flacher:2008zq,Asadi:2022xiy}, examining their potential effects on BSM physics.} The oblique parameter $\varDelta T$ quantifies the contribution of new physics at low energies and $\varDelta S$ at different energy scales.

-In order to analyze whether the SI-SCM model can yield a shift in the prediction for $M_{W}$ that is compatible with the measurements at experiments and simultaneously provides a possible explanation of the observed $\gamma\gamma$, $b\bar{b}$ and $\tau^{+}\tau^{-}$ excesses, we perform a $\chi^{2}$ analysis, quantifying the agreement between theoretically predicted signal rates $\mu_{X \bar{X}}$ ($X = \gamma, b, \tau$) and the experimentally observed values $\mu_{X \bar{X}}^{\rm exp}$.
-Experimentally, it was determined that the excesses at $\sim95$~GeV were best described assuming signal rates of a scalar resonance as~\cite{CMS:2018cyk,CMS:2023yay,ATLAS:2023jzc,LEPWorkingGroupforHiggsbosonsearches:2003ing,OPAL:2002ifx,CMS:2022goy}
+In order to analyze whether the SI-SCM model can yield a shift in the prediction for $M_{W}$ that is compatible with the measurements at experiments and simultaneously provides a possible explanation of the observed excesses, namely: (1) $\gamma\gamma$ \& $b\bar{b}$ or (2) $\gamma\gamma$, $b\bar{b}$ \& $\tau^{+}\tau^{-}$, we perform a $\chi^{2}$ analysis.
+This analysis quantifies the agreement between the theoretically predicted signal rates $\mu_{X\bar{X}}$ (where $X=\gamma,\,b$ for case (1) and $X=\gamma,\,b,\,\tau$ for case (2)) and the experimentally observed values $\mu_{X\bar{X}}^{{\rm exp}}$.
+Experimentally, it was determined that the excesses at $\sim95$~GeV were best described assuming signal rates of a scalar resonance as~\cite{Biekotter:2023oen,OPAL:2002ifx,CMS:2022goy}:

 where the signal strengths are defined as the cross-section times the branching ratios divided by the corresponding predictions for the hypothetical SM Higgs boson at the same mass and the experimental uncertainties are given as 1$\sigma$ uncertainties.